UTS-eResearch/data_directory_cataloger/README.md

 details.

-You should have received a copy of the GNU General Public License along with Data Directory Cataloger.
+You should have received a copy of the GNU General Public License along with the Data Directory Cataloger.
 If not, see http://www.gnu.org/licenses/.

 Mike Lake